Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/03_bdds.typ

 #import "../../theme.typ": *

-= Binary Decision Diagrams <ch-bdds>
+= Representing Header Spaces with BDDs <ch-bdds>

-In @ch-control-flow, we saw that tracking every execution path individually leads to the *path explosion problem*.
+In @ch-control-flow, we saw that tracking every packet flow individually leads to the *flow explosion problem*.

-To build a scalable verifier, we need a mechanism to represent *sets* of paths efficiently.
+To build a scalable verifier, we need a mechanism to represent *sets* of packets efficiently.

-This chapter introduces the *Binary Decision Diagram (BDD)*, the core data structure powering our MiniVerifier.
+This chapter introduces the *Binary Decision Diagram (BDD)*, the core data structure powering our FirewallChecker.

-Instead of enumerating paths as a list, we represent them as a *Boolean function*.
+Instead of enumerating packets as a list, we represent them as a *Boolean function*.

 == From Sets to Functions